 “Now fading from the American gestalt, RDCBs speak to the baby-boomer generation as a bygone slice of middle-class life that will never return.” –Emily Shane

-Emily Shane graduated from Sarah Lawrence College with majors in both music & filmmaking.
-For many years Emily wrote & sang original music in & around New York City– including the famed birthplace of punk, CBGB.
+Emily Shane graduated from Sarah Lawrence College with a split major in music & filmmaking.
+For many years she composed and performed original pop music in and around New York City venues, including the famed birthplace of punk, CBGB.

-Since moving to Knoxville, Shane’s artistic journey has taken a distinctly visual turn.
-Influenced by music, films, fine art, photography & the natural world, she works with found objects & paper ephemera to create large & small-scale abstract work.
+Since moving to Knoxville, Tennessee, Shane’s artistic journey has taken a distinctly visual turn.
+Influenced by films, pop/op art, textile design, photography, and the natural world, she works with found objects and paper ephemera to create large- and small-scale abstract works.

 Shane is happily challenged by Readers Digest Condensed Book covers as a medium both compelling in its limitation for the artist and vaguely nostalgic for the viewer.
-She is currently represented exclusively by River Gallery in Chattanooga, Tennessee.
+Her work is currently available at River Gallery in Chattanooga, Tennessee.